topsun8888/DeepLearningModelsforMNIST/README.md

 - Bidirectional recurrent neural network, LSTM cell, it works pretty well.
 - Generative adversarial network

+In addition, some methods are adopted to improve performances of classification, including:
+- Xavier Initialization
+- Different Optimizers
+- Decaying Learning Rate
+- Clipping Gradient and Values to avoid gradient explosion or nan values

 Using variable name to wrap those variables.

+The models were tested on Win10 desktop, with tensorflow-gpu 1.3 and nvidia GTX960.